vuongducphuong/documentation/content/applications/general/users/companies.rst

 .. image:: companies/create_js_store_us.png
    :align: center
-   :alt: Overview of a new company's form in Odoo
+   :alt: Overview of a new company's form in Leansoft

 .. tip::
    Activate the :ref:`developer mode <developer-mode>` to choose a *Favicon* for each of your